Cowboy Carter: Composition

 Beyoncé recorded around 100 songs for the album.
 Each song is its own reimagined version of a Western film, including Five Fingers for Marseilles (2017), Urban Cowboy (1980), The Hateful Eight (2015), Space Cowboys (2000), The Harder They Fall (2021), Killers of the Flower Moon (2023), Thelma & Louise (1991) and O Brother, Where Art Thou?
 (2000).

 Rooted in country music, Cowboy Carter is a genre-spanning album that blends various styles of American roots music, in particular that of the American South.
-Publications categorized it as country pop, country, outlaw country, western, Americana, and pop.
-It further explores elements of blues, folk, and R&B, and various other styles that Beyoncé listened to when growing up in Texas, including zydeco, rock and roll, psychedelic soul, rhythm and blues, funk, gospel, bluegrass, opera, hip-hop, rock, honky-tonk, and go-go.
+Publications categorized it as country pop, country, outlaw country, pop, western, country-soul, blues, hip-hop, R&B, and Americana, It further explores elements of folk, and various other styles that Beyoncé listened to when growing up in Texas, including zydeco, rock and roll, psychedelic soul, rhythm and blues, funk, gospel, bluegrass, opera, Southern hip-hop, rock, honky-tonk, and go-go.
 The album also fuses in more contemporary and international musical styles, such as house, Jersey club, flamenco, funk carioca, fado and Irish folk.
 Beyoncé's experimentation with musical styles on Cowboy Carter aims to break down the limitations placed on genre-based music, in the service of redefining the boundaries of Americana.
 The album's genre experimentation received significant discussion in the media, with publications describing the album as "genre-busting", "genre-defying", "genre-bending" and "genre-blending".
 Music critics differed in their classification of the album: some simply defined it as "country" or "country-and-Western", while others opined that the album is not a country album per se but uses country signifiers to explore various genres.
 Beyoncé herself said about Cowboy Carter: "This ain't a Country album.
 This is a 'Beyoncé' album."
 USA Todays Kofi Mframa said this description was a "resounding testament to Beyoncé's long history of refusal to adhere to the traditional confines of genre".

 The album is presented as a broadcast by a fictional Texas radio station, with country singers Dolly Parton, Linda Martell and Willie Nelson acting as radio DJs.
 The album features rising country artists Tanner Adell, Brittney Spencer, Tiera Kennedy, Reyna Roberts, Shaboozey and Willie Jones.
 The album is cyclical, with the final note looping seamlessly into the beginning of the first track (which begins "Nothing really ends") in the same manner as James Joyce's Finnegans Wake (1939), according to The Washington Posts Shane O'Neill.
 The album features a range of acoustic instruments played by musicians including Stevie Wonder on harmonica, Paul McCartney and Nile Rodgers on guitar, and Rhiannon Giddens on banjo.